+44 (0) 207 252 3900 [email protected]

 Brand Your Photographs.
 Using the same simple text overlay applications, you can create an appealing stamp to put on all of your photographs.
 This helps show your followers that the photograph or video that you post is your own original content, and helps protect against other users who may try to use the photo without crediting your page.

 Captivating Videos.
-Effectively utilizing the video feature of Instagram is important to your page’s success.
+Effectively utilising the video feature of Instagram is important to your page’s success.
 When used sparingly, they will stand out from the rest of your feed, and can convey a lot more than a simple photograph, when used correctly.
 Make sure that your videos are relevant, entertaining, and grip viewers within the first few seconds to keep their interest throughout.
 Instagram allows videos up to a full minute long, so the possibilities for this feature are endless.
-A few ideas for utilizing videos are hyperlapse videos, which condense a regular video into brief, high-speed ones, GIFs, and Boomerang videos, which play a short clip backward and forward continuously.
+A few ideas for utilising videos are hyper-lapse videos, which condense a regular video into brief, high-speed ones, GIFs, and Boomerang videos, which play a short clip backward and forward continuously.
 Videos allow you really explore the more creative side of your brand, and catch followers’ attention.

 Behind-the-Scenes Looks.
 People love to feel like they’re getting an inside, special look at what goes on behind the scenes.
 These kind of sneak peek posts can help people feel a genuine attachment to your page, while generating excitement about an upcoming project, event or product.
 This can help give a face to your brand, and aid followers to make a human connection, rather than just a brand-name connection.

 Contests and Giveaways.
 One of the few things that people love more than a behind-the-scenes look is free stuff.
 Contests and giveaways are one of the best ways to drive new followers to your Instagram page.
 Just make certain that the prize you are offering is both something relevant to your page, and something that people would be excited to win.
-Contests can be extremely easy to format on Instagram, just ask followers to comment their favorite type of something, or tag a friend who they could share the prize with.
+Contests can be extremely easy to format on Instagram, just ask followers to comment their favourite type of something, or tag a friend who they could share the prize with.

 Product Promotion.
 Last but certainly not least is product promotion.
 If you are building an Instagram page for your business, this is of utmost importance to generate interest and increase sales.
 Promotion is your opportunity to highlight a product or service, and do so in a compelling, creative fashion.
-Making a product post both fun and relatable can help to take the edge off the feeling that you are essentially posting an advertisement.
+Making a product post both fun and relateable can help to take the edge off the feeling that you are essentially posting an advertisement.
 Make sure that you strike a good balance with these type of posts, as too many promotional posts will turn followers away from your page.
 A good rule of thumb is to generate four posts that are helpful/entertaining/valuable to your followers for every one promotional post that you create.

 Great content is key, and the bedrock of your brand on Instagram.
-But the simple truth is that some finishing touches and a stylized look are just as important to present a professional and alluring aesthetic that will draw followers and engagement to your page.
+But the simple truth is that some finishing touches and a stylised look are just as important to present a professional and alluring aesthetic that will draw followers and engagement to your page.
 Touching those photos up just right will separate you from the pack, and set you on your way to Instagram fame.
 Here are some ideas to get those posts looking picture perfect:

 Colour Matters.
 The colours you select to dominate your Instagram feed are highly important.
 Colour creates an overall aesthetic that can either draw an audience in or push it away.
 It’s a constant battle to find the right balance of vibrance and subtlety, making sure your page stands out enough, but not so much so that it comes across as gaudy.
 Selecting the right colour palette will go a long way to drawing users to your page.
 Within individual photographs, make sure that you select items with colours that fit cohesively.
 On a broader scale, make sure you have a general palette that all of your photos fit within, making your brand look clean and cohesive.

-Utilize Attractive Backgrounds.
+Utilise Attractive Backgrounds.
 While the focal point of a photograph is what initially draws the attention of an Instagram user, the background works to create the mood of the photo, and is just as important.
 Try using backgrounds and objects that offer a good contrast to the main object, and make it stand out.
 The background should work to complement the focus of the photo, without overpowering or overwhelming it.
 Different surfaces make for effective backgrounds, such as wood, contact paper, or fabrics.

 Add a Personal Touch.
 The best Instagram feeds offer something that make followers truly connect to the page.
 There are unlimited sources of high quality photography, it will take more than that to make your page truly stand out.
 Adding a personal touch to the page gives users a way to connect to your brand, whether it’s as simple as putting yourself in a photograph or even just your hand.
-Implementing yourself and the people you are connected with will help to humanize your brand.
+Implementing yourself and the people you are connected with will help to humanise your brand.

 Keep it Consistent.
 We touched on this a bit earlier in the article, but its importance cannot be overstated.
 Keep your content consistent.
 Followers don’t like to see random posts that deviate from the overall theme of a page, or stray away from the type of posts that attracted them in the first place.
 There is a lot you can do to maintain the consistency of your feed, and the more you pay attention to the finer details, the better it will look.
 Try to make sure that all of your photographs are taken under similar lighting conditions so that your photographs look uniform.
 Use backgrounds and textures that are consistent with the brand’s colour palette, and edit your photos using similar cropping and filter effects to maintain consistency.